ryan4yin/nixos-and-flakes-book/docs/en/nixos-with-flakes/modularize-the-configuration.md

 module system to split the configuration into multiple Nix modules and write them in a classified manner.

+The Nix language provides an
+[import function](https://nix.dev/tutorials/nix-language.html#import) with a special rule:

+> If the parameter of `import` is a folder path, it will return the execution result of
+> the `default.nix` file in that folder.

-The Nix module system provides a parameter, `imports`, which accepts a list of `.nix` files and merges all the configuration defined in these files into the current Nix module.
+The Nixpkgs module system provides a similar parameter, `imports`, which accepts a list of `.nix` files and **merge** all the configuration defined in these files into the current Nix module.

 Note that `imports` will not simply overwrite duplicate configuration but handle it more reasonably.
 For example, if `program.packages = [...]` is defined in multiple modules, then `imports` will merge all `program.packages` defined in all Nix modules into one list.